 Anurag Kashyap Calls Government 'Fascist' Over Its Handling Of Student Protests Against CAA

-Filmmaker Anurag Kashyap on Monday called the Narendra Modi's government "fascist" over the police crackdown on the students of Jamia Milia and Aligarh Muslim University following their protest against the Citizenship Amendment Act.
-The police entered Jamia Millia Islamia University after a protest against the amended Citizenship Act spiralled out of control on Sunday evening.
+Filmmaker Anurag Kashyap on Monday called the Narendra Modi's government 'fascist 'over the police crackdown on the students of Jamia Milia Islamia University and Aligarh Muslim University following their protests against the Citizenship Amendment Act (CAA).
+Police entered Jamia Millia Islamia University after a protest against CAA spiralled out of control on Sunday evening.

 Forty people, including students, policemen and firemen, were injured as violence erupted during the protest.
-Kashyap, who had quit the micro-blogging site in August, returned on the microblogging site, saying he cannot stay "silent any longer".
+Kashyap, who had quit Twitter in August, returned to the microblogging site, saying he cannot stay "silent any longer".

 "This has gone too far...
 (I) can't stay silent any longer.
 This government is clearly fascist... and it makes me angry to see voices that can actually make a difference stay quiet.." he tweeted.